ppeetteerrs/obsidian-zola/README.md

 # Obsidian-Zola

+**IMPORTANT NOTICE**: Existig users, please update your netlify.toml's `build.command` and clear your netlify cache via `Deploys => Trigger Deploy => Clear cache and deploy site`.
+The latest (breaking) version uses obsidian-export to support more features.

 This repo contains an easy-to-use (read: simplistic) solution for converting an Obsidian Personal Knowledge Management System (read: bunch of random Markdowns) into a Zola site.

 Disclaimer: This repo is forked from the [Adidoks](https://github.com/aaranxu/adidoks) theme.
 However, several changes are made to alter / improve the user experience.